DominicMachado/DominicMachado.github.io/docs/clas-141-f20/assessment-clas141-f20.md

 ## Podcast Project
 &nbsp;
-The final project for this class is a podcast project.
-At the core of your podcast project will be your commonplace book.
+For the final project, you will record a 15 minute podcast.
+This podcast will be

 ***